nanofuxion/buni/README.md

 ## Contribution

-Contributions to the Ollama Client Library are welcome.
-Please ensure that your code aligns with the existing style and includes proper tests and documentation.
+Contributions to the Buni Ollama Client Library are welcome.
+Please ensure that your code aligns with the existing style and includes proper tests and documentation then submit a pull request.

 ---

 Note: This README is based on the `index.ts` file of the Ollama Client Library and may need adjustments to match the actual implementation and use cases of your project.
+(Readme Partially generated using ChatGPT).